ENS-t-SNE: Embedding Neighborhoods Simultaneously t-SNE: Experiments on Synthetic Data

-We run the ENS-t-SNE, Algorithm~\ref{algo:ens-t-sne}, for datasets generated according to Section~\ref{sec:cluster_construction}.
+We run ENS-t-SNE for datasets generated according to Section~\ref{sec:cluster_construction}.
 For the first experiment, we fix the number of perspectives to be $M = 3$, the number of datapoints $N = 400$, the number of clusters per perspective $NC_m = 2$ for $1 \le m \le 3$.
 We create the distance matrices for each perspective by formula~\eqref{eq:cluster_dist} described in Section~\ref{sec:cluster_construction} with $d_{in} = 1$ and $d_{out} = 2$ and $\sigma^2 = 0.1$.
-We run the ENS-t-SNE algorithm, summarized in Algorithm~\ref{algo:ens-t-sne} and Section~\ref{sec:ens_t_sne_algorithm} for the distance matrices and a fixed perplexity value of $100$.
-The result are demonstrated in Figure~\ref{fig:teaser}.
+We run the ENS-t-SNE algorithm, summarized in Section~\ref{sec:ens_t_sne_algorithm}, for the distance matrices and a fixed perplexity value of $40$.
+The result is demonstrated in Figure~\ref{fig:teaser}.

-To ease the visualization, we use colors, shape and texture.
-To show the original clusters for the first perspective, we use colors (blue and orange), for the second perspective, we use the shape (circles and squares), and for the third perspective, we use texture, filled and not filled; see Figure~\ref{fig:teaser}.
+We use separate visual channels to encode the different types of clusters.
+Specifically, to show the original clusters for the first perspective, we use colors (blue and orange), for the second perspective, we use the shape (circles and squares), and for the third perspective, we use texture, filled and not filled; see Figure~\ref{fig:teaser}.
 We observe that ENS-t-SNE did a good job finding an embedding in 3D with 3 perspectives, such that for the first perspective the blue and orange datapoints are separated, for the second perspective, datapoints shown in circles and squares are separated, and for the third perspective, filled and not filled datapoints are separated.
 As expected, ENS-t-SNE split the data into multiple small clusters in 3D, but in such a way that for each 2D perspective, the ones with similar features in 3D overlap and create bigger clusters.

 For the second experiment, we fix the number of perspectives to be $M = 3$, the number of datapoints $N = 400$, the number of clusters per perspective $NC_1 = 2$, $NC_2 = 3$, and $NC_3 = 4$.
 We create the distance matrices for each perspective by formula~\eqref{eq:cluster_dist} described in Section~\ref{sec:cluster_construction} with $d_{in} = 1$ and $d_{out} = 2$ and $\sigma^2 = 0.1$.
-We run the ENS-t-SNE algorithm, Algorithm~\ref{algo:ens-t-sne}, for these distance matrices with perplexity value $100$.
+We run the ENS-t-SNE algorithm for these distance matrices with perplexity value $40$.
 The results are demonstrated in Figure~\ref{fig:clustering_234_400}.